Buddy Lazier: 2002

 For 2002, Lazier returned with Hemelgarn Racing to drive the No. 91 Dallara IR02-Chevrolet.
-At the season-opening Grand Prix of Miami at Homestead, Lazier started in 16th place and finished in 22nd place due to an oil pressure problem after completing 111 laps.
-At the following race, the Bombardier ATV 200 at Phoenix, Lazier started in 9th place and finished in 7th place.
-At the Yamaha Indy 400 at California Speedway, Lazier started in 26th place and again finished in 7th place.
-At the next race, the Firestone Indy 225 at Nazareth, Lazier started in 6th place and was involved in a crash with Sam Hornish Jr. – who continued several laps down – on lap 38 in turn 3 and was scored in 23rd place.
-At the Indianapolis 500, Lazier qualified in 20th place.
-In the race, Lazier began to move into the top 10 and with 12 laps remaining Lazier was running in 6th place, on the lead lap.
-On lap 199 in turn 2 the lapped car of Laurent Rédon lost control and collected Lazier.
+At the season-opening Grand Prix of Miami at Homestead, Lazier started in sixteenth place and finished in 22nd place due to an oil pressure problem after completing 111 laps.
+At the following race, the Bombardier ATV 200 at Phoenix, Lazier started in ninth place and finished in seventh place.
+At the Yamaha Indy 400 at California Speedway, Lazier started in 26th place and again finished in seventh place.
+At the next race, the Firestone Indy 225 at Nazareth, Lazier started in sixth place and was involved in a crash with Sam Hornish Jr. – who continued several laps down – on lap 38 in turn 3 and was scored in 23rd place.
+At the Indianapolis 500, Lazier qualified in twentieth place.
+In the race, Lazier began to move into the top-ten and with twelve laps remaining Lazier was running in sixth place, on the lead lap.
+On lap 199 in the second turn, the lapped car of Laurent Rédon lost control and collected Lazier.
 At the same time Paul Tracy was attempting to pass Hélio Castroneves for the lead in turn 3.
 Tracy passed Castroneves just after the crash and was the first car to cross the finish line.
 Indy Racing League officials declared that the pass occurred after the crash and Castroneves was the winner.
 Tracy's team, Team Green, protested by saying that the caution light was not displayed until after the pass occurred.
-The original results stood with Lazier finishing in 15th place.
+The original results stood with Lazier finishing in fifteenth place.

-At the following race, the Boomtown 500 at Texas, Lazier started in 10th place and finished in 8th place.
-At the Radisson Indy 225 at Pikes Peak, Lazier started in 10th place and finished in 15th place, three laps down.
-Lazier then finished in 18th place at Richmond due to a fire breaking out on his car after completing 91 laps having started in 5th place.
-At Kansas, Lazier started in 5th place and finishing in 7th place.
-At the Firestone Indy 200 at Nashville, Lazier started and finished in 12th place due to a crash on lap 182 in turn 2.
-At the next race, the Michigan Indy 400 at Michigan, Lazier started in 15th place and finished in 13th place, two laps down.
-Lazier then finished in 3rd place at the Belterra Casino Indy 300 at Kentucky after starting in 3rd place and leading for 3 laps, the only laps that Lazier led during the season.
-At Gateway, Lazier started in 18th place and finished in 15th place, nine laps down.
-At Chicagoland, Lazier started in 22nd place and finished in 3rd place.
-At the season-ending Chevy 500 at Texas, Lazier started in 20th place and finished in 7th place.
-Lazier finished in 8th place in the final championship standings with 305 points.
+At the following race, the Boomtown 500 at Texas, Lazier started in tenth place and finished in 8th place.
+At the Radisson Indy 225 at Pikes Peak, Lazier started in 10th place and finished in fifteenth place, three laps down.
+Lazier then finished in eighteenth place at Richmond due to a fire breaking out on his car after completing 91 laps having started in fifth place.
+At Kansas, Lazier started in fifth place and finishing in seventh place.
+At the Firestone Indy 200 at Nashville, Lazier started and finished in twelfth place due to a crash on lap 182 in turn 2.
+At the next race, the Michigan Indy 400 at Michigan, Lazier started in fifteenth place and finished in thirteenth place, two laps down.
+Lazier then finished in third place at the Belterra Casino Indy 300 at Kentucky after starting in third place and leading for three laps, the only laps that Lazier led during the season.
+At Gateway, Lazier started in eighteenth place and finished in fifteenth place, nine laps down.
+At Chicagoland, Lazier started in 22nd place and finished in third place.
+At the season-ending Chevy 500 at Texas, Lazier started in twentieth place and finished in seventh place.
+Lazier finished in eighth place in the final championship standings with 305 points.